 Liver tests should be done.
 Plasma proteins (eg, serum albumin, possibly transthyretin or retinol-binding protein), prothrombin time, plasma and urine osmolality, and calcium, magnesium, and phosphate should be measured twice/week.
 Changes in transthyretin and retinol-binding protein reflect overall clinical status rather than nutritional status alone.
 If possible, blood tests should not be done during glucose infusion.

 Full nutritional assessment (including BMI calculation Physical examination Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
-Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more and anthropometric measurements Body composition analysis Obesity is excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
-Complications include cardiovascular disorders (particularly in people with excess abdominal fat)... read more ) should be repeated at 2-week intervals.
+Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more and anthropometric measurements Body composition analysis Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and defined as a body mass index (BMI) of ≥ 30 kg/m2.
+Complications include cardiovascular disorders... read more ) should be repeated at 2-week intervals.

 About 5 to 10% of patients with a TPN line have complications related to central venous access Complications of central venous catheterization A number of procedures are used to gain vascular access.
 Most patients’ needs for IV fluid and drugs can be met with a percutaneous peripheral venous catheter.
 If blind percutaneous placement... read more .